DarkeFae/JS-Tools/Masterful-Machinery/README.md

 ## Ports Layout:
 Most of the variables will be the same between port types with only the 4th and 5th sections having much differnce.

+the basic file layout is

+    Port:Number:One:Of:Many
+    Port:Number:Two:Of:Many
+    And:So:It:Goes:On

 ## Items:
 Size:Material:Item:Rows:Columns